openmainframeproject/tac/proposed_projects/VMLINK.md

 of the owning virtual machine
 * address
 of the disk on the owning virtual machine, and optionally
-* partition
+* partition,
-if the disk has multiples
+if the disk has multiple partitions

 Note that a 3390 CKD volume in "compatible layout" can have 1, 2, or 3 partitions.
 Other layouts can have 1 partition